toonvanstrijp/nestjs-i18n/README.md

 `nestjs-i18n` is MIT licensed.

 ## Breaking changes:
+- from V9.3.0 on we removed the `I18nRequestScopeService`.
+This because we now have `async_hooks` support.
+This allows you to get the current `I18nContext` by doing `I18nContext.current()`.

 - from V9.0.0 on we renamed the `parser` property to `loader`.
 The `translate` function no longer returns a promise 🎉.
 A lot of new features and new docs, see [nestjs-i18n.com](https://nestjs-i18n.com/).